Kong/kongponents/docs/components/card.md

 \
-An Example of changing the hover background might look like.
+An Example of changing the background might look like.

 <div class="card-wrapper">
   <KCard